Profound Review 2026: Pricing, Features & Honest Verdict

 Daily data refresh with SOC 2 certification

-Maintaining SOC 2 Type II is expensive (ongoing audits, operational controls, the whole compliance apparatus), which partly explains the $500/month floor.
+Maintaining SOC 2 Type II is expensive (ongoing audits, operational controls, the whole compliance apparatus), which partly explains the $2,000+/month enterprise contracts.
 Otterly and Peec AI don't have it, which effectively locks them out of regulated enterprise deals.

 AI Agents: custom automation for research and tracking